Maccabi Tel Aviv F.C. in international football

 Maccabi Tel Aviv have qualified for UEFA competitions on seventeen occasions.
 This list details their matches in the various competitions.

 History

 Maccabi Tel Aviv's European history began in 1992 when the Israeli Football Association joined UEFA.
 1992–93 was Maccabi's first European season.
 On 19 August 1992, Maccabi won 2-1 their first match against Valletta F.C. in Malta.
-Maccabi Tel Aviv qualified twice to the Champions League group stage in seasons 2004–05 and 2015–16. in 2013–14 and 2020–21 Europa League season Maccabi qualified to the Round of 32 stage.
+Maccabi Tel Aviv qualified twice to the Champions League group stage in seasons 2004–05 and 2015–16. in 2013–14 and 2020–21 Europa League season Maccabi qualified to the Round of 32 stage. in 2023–24 Europa Conference League season Maccabi qualified to the Round of 16 stage.